Tomb of Imam Zamin

-The tomb of Imam Zamin is a mausoleum housing the remains of Muhammad Ali (popularly known as Imam Zamin), an Islamic cleric of the 16th century.
+The Tomb of Imam Zamin is a mausoleum housing the remains of Muhammad Ali (popularly known as Imam Zamin), an Islamic cleric of the 16th century.
 It is located at the Qutb Minar complex, Delhi, in India and was built by Ali himself during the reign of Mughal emperor Humayun, long after the original monuments of the complex were constructed.
+Tomb was built by Sikander Khan Lodi.

 Background

-Imam Zamin was a direct descendant of Muhammad and his original name was Muhammad Ali.
-Zamin was thus a Sayyid and belonged to the Chishti sect of Sufism.
-It is believed that he migrated from Turkestan to Delhi during the reign of Sultan Sikandar Lodi, and subsequently became the imam (chief priest) of the Quwwat-ul-Islam mosque, at the Qutb Minar complex.
+Imam Zamin was a direct descendant of prophet Muhammad and his original name was Muhammad Ali.
+Imam Zamin was thus a Sayyid and belonged to the Chishti sect of Sufism.
+It is believed that he migrated from Turkestan to Delhi during the reign of Sultan Sikandar Khan Lodi, and subsequently became the imam (chief priest) of the Quwwat-ul-Islam mosque, at the Qutb Minar complex.

 According to the inscription on the entrance, the mausoleum was built by Zamin between 1537 and 1538 during the reign of Humayun.
 He died in 1539.
 Located east of the Alai Darwaza, the tomb was constructed long after the original group of monuments and was the last addition to the Qutb Minar complex.
 Zamin is buried at the centre of the mausoleum.